Home ยป Sweets

 Instructions

-• Preheat your oven to 350°F, and line a baking sheet with parchment paper.
+• Preheat the oven to 350ยฐF, and line a baking sheet with parchment paper.
 Spread the all-purpose flour out in an even layer.
-Bake for 5 minutes, or until the internal temperature reaches 166°F (you can use a candy thermometer to check).
+Bake for 5 minutes, or until the internal temperature reaches 166ยฐF (you can use a candy thermometer to check).

 • In the bowl of a stand mixer or a bowl with a hand mixer, beat the softened vegan butter, brown sugar, and cane sugar until light and fluffy, about 2-3 minutes.
 Add in the vanilla, flour, and salt, and mix on low until combined.

-• If the dough is crumbly, add soy milk 1-2 teaspoons at a time until it reaches your desired consistency.
+• If the dough is crumbly, add soy milk 1-2 teaspoons at a time until it comes together.
 Lastly, fold in vegan chocolate chips.

-• Enjoy immediately, or transfer to an airtight container and store in the fridge until ready to serve.
+• Enjoy this vegan cookie dough immediately, or transfer to an airtight container and store in the fridge until you're ready to serve.
 Happy eating!

 Notes

-• Use a thermometer: Eliminate the guesswork by checking your flour with a candy thermometer.
-This will guarantee it reaches an internal temperature of 166 degrees F.
+Use a thermometer: Eliminate the guesswork by checking your flour with a candy thermometer.
+This will guarantee it reaches an internal temperature of 166 degrees Fahrenheit.

 Nutrition